-Receivables at September 30, 2019, consisted of property taxes and grants.
+Receivables at September 30, 2020, included property taxes, interlocal agreement (with other governments), and grants.
 Receivables are recorded on The Trust's financial statements to the extent that the amounts are determined to be material and substantiated not only by supporting documentation, but also by a reasonable, systematic method of determining their existence, completeness, valuation, and in the case of receivables, collectability.